 Spending Time With Negative People

-Human beings are social creatures, and as social creatures we tend to pick up on the behaviors of others.
-So when you're someone that really needs to feel more happy and stress free, one of the worst things you can do is spend time with people that bring stress and tension into your life.
+Human beings are social creatures, and as social creatures, we tend to pick up on the behaviors of others.
+So when you're someone that really needs to feel happier and stress-free, one of the worst things you can do is spend time with people that bring stress and tension into your life.